Infinite-Dango-Studios/ganbatte-resources/README.md

 ## Directories
 - advertising - Information and resources on advertising Ganbatte.
 - images - Important images for Ganbatte and Infinite Dango Studios such as logos and icons.
+- information - Information used in the development of Ganbatte.